Mathias Reitenauer

 1. Census in 1850 in Mifflin Twp., Franklin, OH.
 3 George Ridenour, farmer, 58, was living with wife Mary, 50; Daniel, farmer, 27; Elizabeth, 25; David, farmer, 19; William, farmer, 16; Reuben, 13; James, 10; Mary, 6.
 Also with them is Mary Starret, 82.
 George's farm was worth $3,500.
 The next household is John Ridenour, farmer, 23, and his wife Anna, 21.
 His farm has no value so he is living on father George's land.
 George was born in Maryland, John in Ohio, and everyone else in Pennsylvania.

-2. Military from 6 May 1864 to 20 Aug 1864 in , Franklin, Ohio, United States: Civil War: 1st Lieutenant, Co.
+2. Military from 6 May 1864 to 20 Aug 1864 in , Franklin, OH: Civil War: 1st Lieutenant, Co.
 F., 133rd Regiment National Guard.
 4 This regiment was mustered into service May 6, 1864, and was immediately ordered into West Virginia.
 Its aggregate strength was nine hundred and seventeen men.
 The time was occupied by drill until June 2th when it reached Bermuda Hundred and was assigned to the First division, Tenth army corps.
 On the 16th the division was ordered to destroy the Richmond & Petersburg railroad, and the One Hundred and Thirty third was assigned to the support of a battery.
 Some four miles of travk was torn up and the division retired in good order.
 The regiment lost two men wounded in this affair.

 July 17th the regiment proceeded to Fort Powhattan on the James River, where it was employed in repairing a line of telegraph to Swain's Point.
 In this duty encounters with the enemy were common, in one of which the rebels killed two men in the regiment, whom they shamelessly mutilated and left naked in the puhlic road.
 A detachment, sent out to avenge the outrage, suceeeded in killing the leader of the gang and wounded another.